bennett-diaz/instacap/README.md

 # Instacap

-Welcome! 👋
+Welcome to Instacap! 👋
 This project was build with the Google Gemini API, Firebase, React, and the Gluestack component library.

 ## Relevant files
 - App.jsx: Controls the overall component structure
-- Functions/index.js: Defines the cloud functions that interact with external APIs such as Gemini
+- ./functions/index.js: Defines the cloud functions that interact with external APIs such as Gemini
-- Components/..: Folder containing all custom components based on Gluestack building blocks
+- ./components/..: Folder containing all custom components based on Gluestack building blocks
-- Contexts/..: Folder containing React context providers to manage prop overhead
+- ./contexts/..: Folder containing React context providers to mitigate prop overhead
+- ./utils/..: Generic helper functions used across components
+- ./styles/firebaseui-styling.global.css: CSS file to cusotmize the Firebase sign-in "NASCAR" screen